matei-tm-csv/ApiVersioningDemo/README.md

 ### NeutralActor Controller versions characteristics

-It uses the ApiVersionNeutral attribute and it is independent from versions (i.e. it is exposes accross all versions)
+It uses the ApiVersionNeutral attribute and it is independent from versions (i.e. it is exposed accross all versions)

 ### MultiSkilledActor Controller versions characteristics